pwnerguy/pwnerguy.github.io/_posts/2025-11-06-thm-attacktive-directory.md

 ---
 layout: single
 title: TryHackMe - Attacktive Directory
 excerpt: Active Directory is the backbone of most corporate networks, powering the majority of modern IT infrastructures.
 With over 99% of organizations relying on it, Domain Controllers serve as a critical component in managing authentication, permissions, and overall security.
 In this challenge, your task is to investigate a vulnerable Domain Controller, identify potential weaknesses, and exploit them to gain unauthorized access.
-From there, you’ll need to escalate privileges and demonstrate full control of the environment.
 date: 2025-11-06
 classes: wide
 header: